Cameron Ripley | | Strategy | 0 comments

-2 min read ✭ The following blog post will offer ways that your organization can maximize your stewardship this year end.
+2 min to read ✭ The following blog post will offer ways that your organization can maximize your stewardship this year end.

 When it comes to moving the bottom line, the most important channel we need to focus on is stewardship.
 From Giving Tuesday to January 2nd, challenge your team to step up your stewardship like never before.

-1. Know your Donor Retention Rate
+1. Know Your Donor Retention Rate

 Retention rates are around 45% industry-wide.
 For every 1 reactivated donor, 4 new donors are needed to offset attrition.
 Stewardship is how we improve retention rates.
 It’s a lot easier to retain a donor and increase their donation amounts, rather than perpetually chase new donors.
 To take your organization to the next level this year-end, get donor feedback and review data.
 This will also benefit you in 2020 in terms of retention and increased online giving.